Larino: Cathedral and Fontana Nuova

 The cathedral in Larino is exceptional even in the sophistication of its structure and the consistency of the craftsmanship.
 The rather primitive wall paintings in the cathedral were a part of the approach to ecclesiastical decoration favoured by the French kings.

 In Apulia external decoration was more elaborate than elsewhere featuring especially elaborate portals.
 This is true of Larino.
 According to scholars the decorative excellence of churches at Atri, L’Aquila, Penne, Larino, and Ortona were fashioned by local schools of craftsmen in some isolation from other influences.
 However the templates which were available were used over and over again without much evolution of the form.
 One explanation for this is that an "imported form", not natural to the culture of the new place in which it is implemented often becomes "frozen in time".

 In the 1290s, not long before the construction of the Cathedral in Larino, there emerged a taste for "spolia".
-This desire to utilize antique (from Roman times) building materials and incorporate them in the building to the ecclesiastic structures became emphasized during the reign of Charles II between 1295 and 1309.
-Today in Larino you can see evidence of this usage of ancient materials in the base of the Galuppi bell tower across the square from the cathedral.
-It is obvious that the stone was from a variety of sources.
+This reuse of Roman-era building materials by incorporating them into a building's ecclesiastical structures is a practice that grew during the reign of Charles II between 1295 and 1309.
+Today in Larino you can see evidence of such repurposing of ancient materials in the base of the Galuppi bell tower across the square from the cathedral.
+It is obvious that the stone originated from various sources.
 One block of material even has a deep round hole which suggests that it may have been taken from an ancient well, although local tradition holds that it was a place where orphan babies could be placed with some safety when they were abandoned by their mothers.

-If an observer stands in the archway of the bell tower and looks upward you will see a series of parallel lines running up from the supporting massive cut stone base to the top of the arch.
-The lines were formed by the long ago disintegration of cane which was used to form the stone arch way.
+An observer standing in the archway of the bell tower and looking upward will see a series of parallel lines running up from the supporting massive cut stone base to the top of the arch.
+The lines were formed by the long-ago disintegration of cane which was used to form the stone archway.
 The cane would be bent in the desired shape (a gothic arch) and supported from beneath.
 Then the masons would place the rubble and mortar in shape.
-The first layer would be allowed to set and then the higher level would be installed, again built with a combination of rubble and cut stone placed at the edges of the structure.
+The first layer would be allowed to set, after which the higher level would be installed, again built with a combination of rubble and cut stone placed at the edges of the structure.
 The cathedral before the 1960s was covered in baroque ornamentation from much later periods.

 Pictures exist of the cathedral with an additional set of windows to the right and left of the great portal.
 If you look at the face of the wall you will notice newer rectangular stones placed where the windows once existed.
 To know if the windows were original to the design you would have to search out a template, possibly in Lanciano.